South Africa–United States relations: Formal agreements

 South Africa and the U.S. signed a formal bilateral Trade and Investment Framework Agreement in 1999, amended in 2012.
 They are also bound by the Trade, Investment, and Development Cooperative Agreement signed in 2008 between the U.S. and the Southern African Customs Union (of which South Africa is a member), though this was only a limited substitute for the more extensive reciprocal SACU–U.S. trade agreement envisaged in earlier years before negotiations stalled.
 The U.S. has direct trade and investment promotion agreements with two individual South African provincial governments, in the Western Cape and Gauteng, signed in 2021 and 2022 respectively.
 Other preferential trade benefits accrue to South Africa under the U.S. Generalized System of Preferences programme, although in 2020 the U.S. reclassified it as a developed country (rather than a developing country) for the purposes of U.S. trade remedies legislation and countervailing duty investigations.

 Thriving economic links between the countries are also attributed in large part to the African Growth and Opportunity Act (AGOA), under which South Africa is eligible for preferential benefits and additionally for special textiles and apparel benefits.
 The Trade Law Centre for Southern Africa estimates that South Africa has been the biggest beneficiary of AGOA in terms of non-oil trade.
 But AGOA has also led to bilateral trade disputes.
-In 2015, the U.S. attempted to use the threat of South Africa's exclusion from AGOA to lobby against the passage of the Private Security Industry Regulation Amendment Bill, which would have required 51% South African ownership in all security companies operating in the country, to the detriment of American firms.
+In 2015, the U.S. attempted to use the threat of South Africa's exclusion from AGOA to lobby against the passage of the Private Security Industry Regulation Amendment Bill, which would have required 51% South African owner in all security companies operating in the country, to the detriment of American firms.
+Following the May 21 meeting at the white house between US President Donald Trump and South African president Cyril Ramaphosa it has been reported that South Africa will import 1 billion dollars' worth of American liquified natural gas annually.